 Todd Venook is a second-year student at Yale Law School and native of the San Francisco Bay Area.
 He went to undergrad at Harvard (where his football loyalty still lies) and majored in Social Studies, then worked in the Boston Consulting Group’s New York office.
 An avid pizza consumer, hiker, and (bad) basketball player, Todd is happy to talk about anything from grad school applications to European baseball.

-Chris Wang is a third year PhD student in the Physics department.
+Chris Wang is a fourth year PhD student in the Physics department.
 His research focuses on experimentally demonstrating the building blocks of a quantum computer using superconducting circuits.
 A New York native, Chris began his undergraduate career at CUNY MHC @ Hunter College before transferring to the University of Pennsylvania where he received his B.A. in Physics in 2015.
 He has played club ultimate frisbee throughout college as well as with Yale’s own men’s team, Superfly.
-Having been a graduate student teaching fellow during his whole time at Yale, Chris is particularly interested in understanding and improving methods for effective and impactful teaching in STEM, and is always happy to have a conversation regarding students’ own learning experiences.
+Having been a graduate student teaching fellow during his whole time here at Yale, Chris is particularly interested in understanding and improving methods for effective and impactful teaching in STEM, and is always happy to have a conversation regarding students’ own learning experiences.